8bitflynn/VDRIVE/README.md

 ### Known Limitations

 - VDRIVE runs at `$C000`, so any `LOAD` that hits that region will crash it.
-Eventually, full image transfers (e.g., D64) to SDIEC or other devices will be supported.
-A
+VDRIVE will return a file not found by default if loading to a known area that will crash the C64.

 > VDRIVE is functional, but still evolving.
 Expect rough edges — and feel free to contribute or fork.